Introduction

 Music

-In Digital Media, we produced a parody song using original lyrics, Adobe Audition, and recording equipment.
-I worked with Leo B to create a parody of “Don’t Stop Me Now” by Queen.
+In Digital Media, Leo B and I produced a parody song using original lyrics, Adobe Audition, and recording equipment.
+We created a parody of “Don’t Stop Me Now” by Queen.
 When writing our original parody lyrics, we decided that we wanted them to be about the experience of having a panic attack, and titled it “Don’t Talk To Me.”
 We tried to keep our lyrics lighthearted and fun even though the song was about a heavy topic so that it would fit the theme of a parody.
 Neither of us can sing, but we think that adds to the humorous nature of a parody song!
 Our final step was using Audition to mix our vocals and edit the song.
 You can listen to “Don’t Talk To Me” below:

 Don’t Talk To Me